beiyanpiki/stohMCharts/README.md

 # stohMCharts

-This is official implementation of **stohMCharts: A Modeling Framework for Quantitative Performance Evaluation of Cyber-Physical-Social Systems.**.
+This is official implementation of **stohMCharts: A Modeling Framework for Quantitative Performance Evaluation of Cyber-Physical-Social Systems.**

 ## Requirements